| CVE |

 | A buffer overflow vulnerability exists in the handling of the MXIT protocol in Pidgin.
 Specially crafted MXIT data sent by the server could potentially result in an out-of-bounds write of one byte.
 A malicious server can send a negative content-length in response to a HTTP request triggering the vulnerability. |

-| A denial of service vulnerability exists in the handling of the MXIT protocol in Pidgin.
-Specially crafted MXIT data sent via the server could potentially result in an out-of-bounds read.
-A malicious server or user can send an invalid mood to trigger this vulnerability. |
+| An information leak exists in the handling of the MXIT protocol in Pidgin.
+Specially crafted MXIT data sent to the server could potentially result in an out-of-bounds read.
+A user could be convinced to enter a particular string which would then get converted incorrectly and could lead to a potential out-of-bounds read. |

-| Multiple memory corruption vulnerabilities exist in the handling of the MXIT protocol in Pidgin.
-Specially crafted MXIT data sent via the server could result in multiple buffer overflows, potentially resulting in code execution or memory disclosure. |
+| An exploitable out-of-bounds read exists in the handling of the MXIT protocol in Pidgin.
+Specially crafted MXIT contact information sent from the server can result in memory disclosure. |

 | An exploitable memory corruption vulnerability exists in the handling of the MXIT protocol in Pidgin.
 Specially crafted MXIT MultiMX message sent via the server can result in an out-of-bounds write leading to memory disclosure and code execution. |